Jinshazhou Hospital of GZUCM

 In the Philippines, most cancer patients move through the system alone — one referral at a time.
 You see a surgeon.
 The surgeon sends you to an oncologist.
 The oncologist refers you to a radiologist.
 Each doctor makes their call in isolation, without knowing what the others are thinking.
 Weeks pass.
 Decisions get made in silos.

-At GZUCM, that doesn't happen.
+At Jinshazhou Hospital of GZUCM, that doesn't happen.
 The moment your clinical dossier arrives, it is placed in front of a full Multidisciplinary Team — five specialists who each review your case independently, then sit together, challenge each other's assumptions, and reach consensus before anyone says a word to you.

 What you receive at the end isn't five separate opinions you have to reconcile on your own.
 It's one document — a unified written treatment plan — that reflects the collective judgment of a surgeon, a radiation oncologist, a medical oncologist, a radiologist, and a TCM integrative specialist, all working from the same file, in the same room, on your case.